scaffold-eth/se-2-challenges/README.md

 # 🚩 Challenge 4: Minimum Viable Exchange

 This challenge will help you build/understand a simple decentralized exchange, with one token-pair (ERC20 BALLOONS ($BAL) and ETH).
-This repo is an updated version of the original tutorial and challenge repos before it.
+This repo is an updated version of the [original tutorial](https://medium.com/@austin_48503/%EF%B8%8F-minimum-viable-exchange-d84f30bd0c90) and challenge repos before it.
 Please read the intro for a background on what we are building first!

-🌟 The final deliverable is an app that {challengeDeliverable}.
+🌟 The final deliverable is an app that allows users to seamlessly trade ERC20 BALLOONS ($BAL) with ETH in a decentralized manner.
+Users will be able to connect their wallets, view their token balances, and buy or sell their tokens according to a price formula!
 Deploy your contracts to a testnet then build and upload your app to a public web server.
 Submit the url on [SpeedRunEthereum.com](https://speedrunethereum.com)!

-There is also a 🎥 [Youtube video](https://www.youtube.com/watch?v=eP5w6Ger1EQ&t=364s&ab_channel=SimplyExplained) that may help you understand the concepts covered within this challenge too:
+There is also a 🎥 [Youtube video](https://www.youtube.com/watch?v=eP5w6Ger1EQ) that may help you understand the concepts covered within this challenge too:

 💬 Meet other builders working on this challenge and get help in the [Challenge 4 Telegram](https://t.me/+_NeUIJ664Tc1MzIx)